-Since CUP actually covers many tumor types, such as tumors that begin in the lung, breast, colon, etc., it is likely that some patients would benefit from the targeted therapies already proven to treat specific tumor types.
+Since CUP actually covers many tumor types, such as tumors that begin in the lung, breast, colon, and other organs, it is likely that some patients would benefit from the targeted therapies already proven to treat specific tumor types.
 For example, therapies targeting HER2, which is a molecular abnormality found in about one-fifth of breast cancers, have dramatically improved treatment results for these patients.

-New types of treatment.
+- New types of treatment.
 Patients with CUP that no longer responds to standard treatment may want to consider clinical trials that test new types of treatment, called phase I clinical trials.
-The goals of these studies are to find the side effects and best doses for these new drugs, as well as to learn if they are effective against cancer.
+The goals of these studies are to identify the side effects and best doses for these new drugs, as well as to learn if they are effective against cancer.

-Supportive care.
+- Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments in order to improve patients’ comfort and quality of life.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 - Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.